openSUSE-Rust/roast/README.md

 be EXCLUDED**, it is, therefore, **ADDED**.

 > [!NOTE]
-> The rationale for this is the user might intended to do this i.e. use another source instead or add only a set of number of files i.e. ignoring the top-level most directory of the source itself!
+> The reasoning behind the **third point** is that the user may have intended to use a different source or to include only a specific set of files, thereby ignoring the top-level directory of the original source.

 ## CLI Help